Oleg Reabciuk

-Oleg Reabciuk (born 16 January 1998) is a Moldovan professional footballer who plays as a left-back for Russian Premier League club Spartak Moscow and the Moldova national team.
+Oleg Reabciuk (born 16 January 1998) is a Moldovan professional footballer who plays as a left-back for Belgian Pro League club Anderlecht and the Moldova national team.

 Raised in Portugal, he played in the LigaPro for Porto B and the Primeira Liga for Paços de Ferreira.
 He moved in January 2021 to Olympiacos, where he won the Super League Greece in his first two seasons.

 Reabciuk made his full international debut for Moldova in 2018, and has earned over 50 caps.
 He was named Moldovan Footballer of the Year on three consecutive occasions from 2020.

 Club career

 Early career and Porto

 Born in Ialoveni, Moldova, Reabciuk migrated at the age of four to Rio Maior in the Santarém District of Portugal.
-At 11, he was spotted by Sporting CP while playing for U.D.
-Rio Maior, but left a year later due to tiredness from the long journeys to Lisbon, and to concentrate on his education.
+At 11, he was spotted by Sporting CP while playing for Rio Maior, but left a year later due to tiredness from the long journeys to Lisbon, and to concentrate on his education.

-After becoming national champion with Rio Maior, Reabciuk was invited to train with C.F.
-Os Belenenses in June 2015, having impressed in a match against them.
-He then moved to FC Porto in a similar circumstance in July 2016, where he signed his first professional contract of four years in 2017.
+After becoming national champion with Rio Maior, Reabciuk was invited to train with Os Belenenses in June 2015, having impressed in a match against them.
+He then moved to Porto in a similar circumstance in July 2016, where he signed his first professional contract of four years in 2017.

-On 26 November 2017, Reabciuk made his professional debut for FC Porto B in LigaPro, at home to Associação Académica de Coimbra.
+On 26 November 2017, Reabciuk made his professional debut for Porto B in LigaPro, at home to Associação Académica de Coimbra.
 He played the first 67 minutes of the 2–1 defeat before being substituted for Musa Yahaya.
-The following 4 February, he scored a late winner as the team came from behind to beat neighbouring Leixões S.C.
-2–1 also at the Estádio Dr. Jorge Sampaio.
-By 18 March, when he netted his fourth goal in ten appearances with one in a 3–0 home win over S.C.
-Covilhã, he was the team's top scorer for the season.
+The following 4 February, he scored a late winner as the team came from behind to beat neighbouring Leixões 2–1 also at the Estádio Dr. Jorge Sampaio.
+By 18 March, when he netted his fourth goal in ten appearances with one in a 3–0 home win over Sporting da Covilhã, he was the team's top scorer for the season.

 Paços de Ferreira

-On 13 July 2019, Reabciuk signed a four-year deal with F.C.
-Paços de Ferreira.
-He made his Primeira Liga debut on 24 August in a 1–1 draw at Boavista F.C. as a 75th-minute substitute for Renat Dadashov.
-On 18 October 2020, he scored his first top-flight goal to open a 2–1 home win over C.D.
-Santa Clara, his team's first of the season.
+On 13 July 2019, Reabciuk signed a four-year deal with Paços de Ferreira.
+He made his Primeira Liga debut on 24 August in a 1–1 draw at Boavista as a 75th-minute substitute for Renat Dadashov.
+On 18 October 2020, he scored his first top-flight goal to open a 2–1 home win over Santa Clara, his team's first of the season.